Halloween in Korea | How to Celebrate in Spooky Style

 Pumpkin Family Farm Days at Bear Foot Gardens

 Bear Foot Gardens is a community driven organic farm in the Suwon area, south of Seoul.
-They run various events throughout the year, but the annual pumpkin carving event is definitely one of the most popular.
+They run various events throughout the year, but the annual pumpkin carving event happens in the month of October in Korea.

 What’s Halloween without a costume?
 Whether you choose online, DIY, or a physical store, there are several options for getting the perfect Halloween costume in Korea.